 As a Catholic School we require that you study Religious Education.
 You will also study the compulsory core National Curriculum subjects of English, Mathematics and Science.
-You will continue to have one period of Physical Education and one session of Games a week.
+In addition, you will continue to have one period of Physical Education and one session of Games each week.